-Macaws are native to the southern portion of North America (Mexico), Central America, South America, and there is evidence that the Carribbean also had native macaw species, which are now extinct, such as the Saint Croix macaw.
-They inhabit rain forests, as well as more grasslands and grassy woodland-type areas.
-Macaws, and other parrot species, native to the Amazon basin, such as Peru, have been observed eating from clay licks (clay from exposed river bank), which researchers believe is a way for the parrots to neutralize toxins found in some of the foods they consume in the wild.
+Macaws are native to the southern portion of North America (Mexico) plus Central America and South America.
+Evidence shows that the Caribbean also had native macaw species, which are now extinct, such as the Saint Croix macaw.
+They inhabit rainforests, as well as grasslands and grassy woodland-type areas.
+Macaws, and other parrot species, native to the Amazon basin, such as Peru, have been observed eating from clay licks (clay at exposed river bank), which researchers believe is a way for the parrots to neutralize toxins found in some of the foods they consume in the wild.

 Care & Feeding